rblopes/fire-arrow/README.md

 - You can also drag and drop prize icons over one another to change their labelled dungeons (this feature can also be tweaked, see below).

-- Enter location and gossip stone hints using the keyboard.
-Each kind has its own keyboard shortcut and grouping.
+- Enter location and gossip stone hints using the keyboard or clicking the name of the hint category.
 Miscellaneous hints (including "always", "sometimes", generic counters and spawn locations) are grouped together.

-  When you start entering hints, a short filter list will appear, just keep on typing until you find the entry you need: it has "fuzzy search", so you don't have to type the exactly text.
-Use the arrows and the Enter key to select and choose the desired location name or hint.
+  When you start entering hints, a short filtered list will appear.
+Just type a few letters and select what you need: it has "fuzzy search", so you don't need to type the exact match.
+Use the arrows keys and the Enter key to select and choose the desired location name or hint.

   To remove a hint, click it with the right mouse button.
 You can also interact with hints using the mouse wheel in a few places, just try it!

-  > **Note**: At the moment, it is only possible to start annotating hints using
-  > the keyboard.
-That will change on future revisions of the tracker.

 - Finally, you can start, pause, resume and reset the stopwatch at the bottom using the mouse or the keyboard.

+### Available hint presets

+Currently, a curated list of hint annotation presets come bundled with the
+tracker:

+- **Copa do Brasil de OoTR**: with 3 barren locations, 5 paths to rewards, 9 pinned hints and capacity for up to 7 occasional hints (either single or dual hints).

+- **OoTR League (Season 4)**: 3 irrelevant places, 5 goal paths, 8 pinned hints
+  and up to 9 occasional hints (either single or dual hints).

+- **Standard (Season 6)**, allowing 5 goal paths, 7 pinned hints and 8
+  occasional hints.

+Use the "Presets" command of the app menu to switch to any option.

 ### Keyboard shortcuts